zmr33/elisadatamanageR/README.md

 ## Overview

-`elisadatamanageR` is a lightweight R package designed to support end-to-end processing of ELISA plate data exported from Gen5 Microplate Reader Software as .xlsx files.
+`elisadatamanageR` is a lightweight R package designed to support end-to-end processing of ELISA plate data exported from the Gen5 Microplate Reading Software as .xlsx files.
 It was developed specifically for handling *Onchocerca volvulus* (Ov16) serological surveillance data.
 It might become adaptable to other ELISA-based workflows in the future, we'll see.

 The pipeline automates the import, cleaning, merging, tracking, and analysis of ELISA data, with support for quality control thresholds, control tracking, Levey-Jennings plots, and clean Excel exports.